Nanny Contract with Free Template

 Tips for writing a nanny contract

 Take your time and thoughtfully consider what to include in the document.
-A nanny contract is legally binding so be sure you’re thorough in detailing the employment arrangement.
-If you are using a placement agency to find a nanny, get their advice and input.
-The contract should be easy to read and understood by you and your nanny.
+A nanny contract is legally binding, so be sure you’re thoroughly detailing the employment arrangement.
+If you use a placement agency to find a nanny, get their advice and input.
+The contract should be easy for you and your nanny to read and understand.

 What to include in a nanny contract